 What’s causing my Rubber Plant cutting to turn yellow?

-We hope you have found this complete guide to Rubber Plant propagation useful.
+We hope you have found this guide useful.
 It is always an unpredictable process so things won’t happen like clockwork.
-You just have to sit back and wait with one eye on your Rubber Plant cutting!
+You just have to sit back and wait with one eye on your cutting!
 But with the right care and the ideal environment, you shouldn’t have too many problems.

-Check out our full Rubber Plant Care Guide for all the information on how to continue care for your Rubber Plant cutting once it has matured.
+Check out our full Rubber Plant Care Guide for all the information on how to continue care for your cutting once it has matured.